tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 tags:
  - scss
  - css
-preview: With @import rules slowly being phased out of the main implementation of Sass (dart-sass) and eventually deprecated, its time to learn how to use @use rules and the neat features that comes along with it.
+preview: With @import at-rules slowly being phased out of the main implementation of Sass (dart-sass) and eventually deprecated, its time to learn how to use @use rules and the neat features that comes along with it.
 ---

 {{ preview }}

 The main implementation of [Sass](https://sass-lang.com/) is [`dart-sass`](https://sass-lang.com/dart-sass) and for the sake of this article, I will be using the `dart-sass` implementation as it gets new features before any of the other implementations.
 Before jumping into the details of [`@use`](https://sass-lang.com/documentation/at-rules/use) and [index files](https://sass-lang.com/documentation/at-rules/import#index-files).
 I want to make a note that `@import` rules in Sass are slowly being phased out and will eventually be deprecated in the next few years.

-The Sass team discourages the continued use of the @import rule.
+The Sass team discourages the continued use of the [@import](https://sass-lang.com/documentation/at-rules/import) rule.
 Sass will gradually phase it out over the next few years, and eventually remove it from the language entirely.
 Prefer the [@use](https://sass-lang.com/documentation/at-rules/use) rule instead.

-> (Note that only Dart Sass currently supports @use.
-Users of other implementations must use the @import rule instead.) - _[@import](https://sass-lang.com/documentation/at-rules/import)_
+> Only Dart Sass currently supports @use.
+Users of other implementations must use the @import rule instead.

 <h2 class="post-heading">A new way to import</h2>